geyang/jaynes/README.md

 ## Acknowledgements

-This code is inspired by @justinfu's [doodad](https://github.com/justinjfu/doodad), which is in term build on top of Peter Chen's script.
+This code is inspired by @justinfu's [doodad](https://github.com/justinjfu/doodad), which is in turn built on top of Peter Chen's script.

 This code is written from scratch to allow a more permissible open-source license (BSD).
-Go :bear:!!
+Go bears :bear: !!